jakemcc/jakemccrary.com/source/blog/2025-11-26-developing-tiny-applications-from-any-device.markdown

 I'm a big fan of making [small (sometimes silly) programs](/blog/2020/10/03/go-create-silly-small-programs/).
 As a software developer, you have a superpower: you can identify problems in your life and fix them by creating some specific software that solves for exactly what you need.
-When scoped small enough, these tiny programs take minimal time investment to create.
+When scoped small enough, creating these tiny programs takes minimal time investment.

 When you develop the practice of recognizing when a bit of software would be helpful, you see opportunities all the time.
 But you don't control when you get inspiration for these programs.